Through the National Health Service Corps (NHSC) scholarship program, students pursuing

 education in exchange for practicing in underserved communities upon graduation.

-The National Health Service Corps (NHSC) scholarship program is federally funded and administered by the Health Resources & Services Administration (HRSA).
+The National Health Service Corps (NHSC) scholarship program is federally funded and administered by the Health Resources and Services Administration (HRSA).
 The scholarship pays tuition, fees and other educational costs as well as provides a living stipend in return for a commitment to work at least two years at an NHSC-approved site in a medically underserved community.
 For each year of financial support (up to four years), the student agrees to serve one year (minimum two years) at an NHSC-approved site in a high-need urban, rural or frontier community across the nation.

 Applicants must be: